w3lt/devlog/docs/src/content/docs/guides/usage.md

-`devlog` colorizes its output so a long history is easy to scan: status markers and labels are color-coded (`[~]` yellow, `[✓]` green, `[x]` red), project tags and freshly added messages are cyan, and timestamps and ids are dimmed.
+`devlog` colorizes its output so a long history is easy to scan: status markers and labels are color-coded (`[~]` yellow, `[✓]` green, `[x]` red), project tags and freshly added messages are cyan, ids are blue, and timestamps are dimmed.

 Color is enabled only when writing to a terminal — piping or redirecting drops the escape codes automatically.
 Override that detection with the global